On the use of ordered factors as explanatory variables: Numerical illustrations

 Taking the residual standard deviation as the reference ingredient in Table~\ref{t:m06b.score}, we see a modest increase with respect to the value, $6.74$, of Table~\ref{t:m06b}.
 On the other hand, there is a substantial simplification of the model complexity, which may more than compensate the limited increase of residual standard deviation.
-A formal comparison between the model of Table~\ref{t:m06b} and those of Table~\ref{t:m06b.score} is not feasible by standard procedures, because the models are non-nested, and in addition because of the qualitative difficulty of making allowance for the parameters of the transformation distributions.
+A formal comparison between the model of Table~\ref{t:m06b} and those of Table~\ref{t:m06b.score} is not feasible by standard procedures, because the models are non-nested, and in addition because of the qualitative difficulty of making allowance for the parameters of the transformation distributions; on a broadly connected point, see also the discussion of Section~\ref{s:discussion}.

 A specific note is due for the sub-table of the $\mathrm{sinh}$-$\mathrm{arcsinh}$ distribution.
 The very small absolute values of some estimates reflect the very large size of the constructed scores, especially so for \texttt{clarity} whose scores range up to $10^9$.
-Correspondingly, the \texttt{clarity.score} estimate appearing as $0.000$ in Table~\ref{t:m06b.score} becomes $7.83\times10^{-9}$ with standard error $4.18\times 10^{-10}$ when written in scientific notation.
-In practical work, these scores could simply be scaled down to more manageable values, with matching increase of the estimates and standard errors; however, for the present illustration, we have preferred to report the outcome in its original form.
+Correspondingly, the \texttt{clarity.score} estimate appearing as $0.000$ in Table~\ref{t:m06b.score} becomes $7.83{\times}10^{-9}$ with standard error $4.18{\times} 10^{-10}$ when written in scientific notation.
+In practical work, these scores could simply be scaled down to more manageable values, with matching increase of the estimates and standard errors.
+However, for the present illustration, we have preferred to report the outcome in its original form.